 - Third-party contact data to correct errors and missing fields

 - Deduplication tools to remove duplicate records

-Set a cleaning schedule
+Set a data cleaning schedule

 Data cleaning isn’t a one-and-done effort.
 It needs to be a part of your regular processes.
 Some tasks, like deduping and data validation, can be performed monthly.
 Other tasks should be performed quarterly, every six months, or annually.